EVerest/EVerest/docs/general/06_handling_bank_cards.rst

 - Customer charges a lot of electricity over some reasonably long time
 - Once current session costs are at the limit, session is stopped
 - Transaction is committed to bank

+This has no representation on the interface level, it should be implemented as a module.
+Module subscribes to the session cost, and once it reaches the limit, it tells the EevsManager to stop the session.
+The session is finished and committed as usual after that.

 To long session
 ---------------